This page was last updated on Jan. 4, 2023, with newly obtained records.

 House investigators later conclude that “it does not appear that CBP, or any DHS component, disclosed the existence of the [El Paso pilot] program to ORR,” the agency that would be charged with caring for children taken from their parents.

-Hamilton attends a meeting on “Family Unit and UAC [unaccompanied alien children] white papers.”
+Hamilton and McAleenan attend a meeting on “Family Unit and UAC [unaccompanied alien children] White Papers.”

 Secretary Kelly reportedly tells Senate Democrats during a March 29 meeting that the administration does not intend to separate families.